PaulaTeeuwen/Photo-Driven-Li-Extraction-Cages/README.md

    *xyzfile 5 1  GFN2.xyz
    ```

-   The ORCA.in file for the geometry optimizations at the TightSCF level contained:
+   The *ORCA_TightSCF.in* file contains all the keywords applied during the geometry optimizations performed at the TightSCF level:
    ```
    ! r2SCAN-3c OPT TIGHTSCF def2/J
    %maxcore 20000